kotalbert/mlearn/project/proj.md

 rffit <- train(classe~.,data=pcatrain, method="rf")
 ```

-# Model validation
+# Models validation

+## Definition of error measure

+In order to validate the prediction model, a definition of prediction error measure must be developed.
+In this problem, the most suitable measure is Accuracy, defined as percentage of True Positives in total predictions.

+The `caret` package has a `confusionMatrix` function, which delivers Accuracy, as well as other statistics, such as Sensitivity and Specificity.
+This function deliverers also a confusion matrix, displaying predicted and actual values, which can be used to assess areas of poor predictions.

+## Prediction

 After models were trained, their accuracy on validation subset can be compared.
 First, models must be applied to new data, using `predict` method, and then accuracy can be measured using `confusionMatrix`.
-Both functions are part of the `caret` package.

 ```r